How to Make Natural Flavoring Extracts

 Natural flavoring extracts make a great gift for cooks, bakers, and craft cocktail makers.
 Fruit, nuts, herbs, spices, and edible flowers can be used for flavoring extracts.
 I have made some unique flavors from the abundance growing in my garden including rose, lavender, fennel, pomegranate, and grapefruit.
 This post will focus on the most common flavors found in our kitchens and recipe books, orange, lemon, vanilla, and cinnamon.

 First, use only quality organic ingredients.
-The alcohol will draw out the flavor and any chemicals used during the harvest.
+The alcohol will draw out the flavor and any chemicals that may have been used on the plants.
 Not only is this bad for you, but it will also change the taste.
-Next, use 80 proof alcohols for extraction.
+Next, use at least 80 proof alcohol for extraction.
 I prefer rum for sweeter flavors like orange and vanilla and vodka for sharper flavors like lemon and cinnamon.
 Finally, utilize glass jars with tight-fitting lids that will not leak when shaken.

 Lemon and orange flavorings are made from the rind, not the fruit inside.
 Use a zester or finely slice the peel.
 The zest from 1 medium-sized lemon or orange is enough for 10 ounces or less of alcohol.
 2 vanilla beans sliced lengthwise and 5 cinnamon sticks are sufficient for the same amount of alcohol.
 Place ingredients in a jar and cover with alcohol, label, and date.
 Shake the jar daily and keep out of direct sunlight.
 Sample the extracts in 2 to 3 weeks for flavor.
 Leave longer for a more intense taste.
 Once the desired taste is achieved, pour into smaller 2-ounce glass bottles and give to your favorite people.